Where Are Your Tonsils Located? A practical guide to Your Throat's Defense System

 -

-This intricate network of immune functions makes the tonsils vital to your overall health, particularly during childhood when the immune system is still developing.
+This complex network of immune functions makes the tonsils vital to your overall health, particularly during childhood when the immune system is still developing.
 While their role diminishes with age as the immune system matures, they still contribute to maintaining a healthy immune response throughout your life.

 Common Tonsil Conditions: Understanding Potential Issues